jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

    ![Manage Cache](screenshots/chat_langgraph_manage_cache.png "Manage Cache")

 Note:
 - One issue we are facing in the testing that the external agent calling may take a long time to respond.
 The configuraion of the external agent call can not be defined in the agent.yaml file.
-In this sample, we use a self-expired `cache` to cache the external agent call result.
+In this sample, we use a self-expired `cache` to cache the external agent call response.
 This is a workaround to avoid the long waiting time.
 In production, we should use a persistent distributed `cache` to go around it.
-ALso only the policy type user inqueries are cached.
+ALso only the TFSA policy type user inqueries are cached.
+- The chat API call is stateless.
+To maintain the state, we use a cache with `thread_id` to store the conversation history within session.